 LAVNCH & Learn: Debating the Future of Integration — What Will the Commercial Integration Channel Look Like Tomorrow?

 If you’re going to debate the future of AV integration, do it with someone who’s been there, done that.
 That’s Chuck Wilson, executive director of the NSCA.
-Chuck led our LAVNCH & Learn session today with rAVe co-founder Gary Kayye.
-In the session, Chuck and Gary pulled out their rhetorical crystal balls and talked AV commercial integration in 2020 and beyond.
+Chuck led our LAVNCH & LEARN session with rAVe co-founder Gary Kayye; in it, the two pulled out their rhetorical crystal balls and talked AV commercial integration in 2020 and beyond.

-Before today, we spoke to Chuck to get a preview of the topic at hand.
+Before this session, we spoke to Chuck to get a preview of the topic at hand.
 It’s two-fold:

 - What are integrators concerned with now?
 Chuck pointed out the reality — that integrators are already dealing with growing concerns like funding from PPP running out, summer/fall employment decisions, employee safety, job sites opening, essential services, cost-savings measures over the summer, etc. According to Chuck, the number-one concern he’s hearing from integrators today is finding creative, new technologies that will help them keep revenue flowing.
 Cash flow is the number-one concern going into Q3 and Q4 of 2020 … and into 2021.